heig-vd-dai-course/heig-vd-dai-course/02.01-java-ios/01-course-material/README.md

 The `FileNotFoundException` and `UnsupportedEncodingException` exceptions are inherited from the `IOException` exception.

-The same applies when you will use the network in future chapters: the network might be down, the connection might be lost, etc.
+The same applies when you will use the network in future courses: the network might be down, the connection might be lost, etc.

 You will have to manage these errors when you will work with the network.